Jessa Hospital: Virga Jesse Hospital

-On May 28, 1626, three nuns moved into a building on Hasselt's Thonissen Avenue to care for the sick of Hasselt and the surrounding area.
+On 28 May 1626 three nuns moved into a building on Hasselt's Thonissen Avenue to care for the sick of Hasselt and the surrounding area.
 The building was a gift from the city magistrate, but soon proved too small.
 Without realizing it, the three nuns lay the foundation of what will be a large and modern hospital almost four hundred years later.

 In 1868, construction begins for a new hospital along the Thonissen Avenue.
 The Valentinus Hospital opens its doors 4 years later.
 The Valentinus Hospital slowly expanded to a total of 140 beds.
 However, even this capacity soon proved insufficient.

 The first postwar Commission of Public Assistance (the predecessor of the OCMW) took office in 1947 and immediately made the decision in principle to build a new hospital.
-On September 23, 1961, then-Mayor Bollen opened the Virga Jesse Hospital.
+On 23 September 1961 then-Mayor Bollen opened the Virga Jesse Hospital.
 The new hospital is dedicated to Our Lady Virga Jesse, the patroness of Hasselt.
-In 1965 the construction of two additional 7-story wings began so that the total bed capacity expanded to over 600 beds.
+In 1965 the construction of two additional 7-storey wings began so that the total bed capacity expanded to over 600 beds.

 From the 1990s, the hospital evolved rapidly.
-On March 17, 1995, the Limburg Oncological Center (LOC) officially opened its doors in the hospital's new L-wing.
+On 17 March 1995 the Limburg Oncological Center (LOC) officially opened its doors in the hospital's new L-wing.
 The LOC was founded three years earlier as a cancer cooperation initiative between the Salvator Hospital of Hasselt, the Saint Jans Hospital in Genk (now Ziekenhuis Oost-Limburg) and the Virga Jesse Hospital.

 In the year 2000, the Virga Jesse Hospital spun off from the OCMW and became an autonomous care institution.
 The highest managing body of the hospital is no longer the OCMW council, but rather a general assembly and a board of directors, including a representation of the political parties.
 The hospital builds numerous partnerships with other hospitals.

-On June 20, 2006, the Virga Jesse Hospital together with the Salvator-Saint-Ursula Hospital (SASU) signed a draft agreement to merge.
-The merger has been a reality since January 1, 2010.
+On 20 June 2006 the Virga Jesse Hospital, together with the Salvator-Saint-Ursula Hospital (SASU), signed a draft agreement to merge.
+The merger has been a reality since 1 January 2010.

 Expansion and new hospital

 The Jessa Hospital submitted a subsidy dossier to the Flemish Government in March 2013 for the construction of a new hospital on the current Salvator campus.
 The dossier for the new building was co-developed by a temporary association consisting of four partner architects: Osar, Baumschlager & Eberle, Technum and De Gregorio.
-The design will be a hospital with two 20-story towers against the E313 highway in Hasselt.
+The design will be a hospital with two 20-storey towers against the E313 highway in Hasselt.
 From the towers, patients and visitors to the hospital will have a view of Haspengouw on one side and a new park on the Salvator Campus that runs down to Hasselt's major ring road.
 If financing for the project is complete, work on the new building will begin in 2023 and should be completed in 2030.
 The cost of the new building is estimated at 550 million euros, of which about 370 million euros will come in subsidies from the Flemish Government.